xychcz/S3Fit/README.md

 # The string at the end, '5.5e-3, None, solar_met', denotes the minimum (5,5e-3 Gyr) and maximum (None if set to Universe age) stellar ages,
 # and metallicity (currently 'solar_met' or 'all' is supported)
 ssp_file =
-# location of the PopSTAR library (one example in ...)
+# location of the PopSTAR library

 # Emission line models
 el_pmmc = [[[    0, -500,  500], [ 500,250, 750], [3.0,0,5], [1.2,0.5,1.45], 'NLR:all'],